-The Prix Schläfli of the Swiss Academy of Sciences (SCNAT) is one of the oldest prizes in Switzerland.
-Since the first awarding in 1866, 104 young talents in different natural science disciplines have been distinguished.
+The Prix Schläfli rewards the best Swiss PhDs in the natural sciences.
+It is one of the oldest prizes in Switzerland.
+Since the first awarding in 1866, over hundred young talents in different natural science disciplines have been distinguished.

 The prize has the following aims: